ibm-cloud-docs/sell/tutorial-define-vsivpc.md

 {: #vsivpc-name}
 {: step}

-When you add a product, you can add a new product or import an existing product from a private catalog.
-For the purposes of this tutorial, add a new product.
+You can add a new product or import an existing product from a private catalog.
+For the purposes of this tutorial, add a product.

-1. From the My products page in the [{{site.data.keyword.cloud_notm}} Partner Center](/partner-center/sell/my-products), click **Create**.
+1. From the **My products** page in {{site.data.keyword.cloud_notm}} Partner Center, click **Create**.
+1. Click **Create a product**, and click **Next**.
+1. Select **Deployable software** as the type of product that you're onboarding, and click **Next**.

+    The product type is used for tax assessment purposes.
+For more information, see [Selling on IBM Cloud](/docs/sell?topic=sell-selling-clouds).
+    {: important}

-1. In the Product name field, enter the name of your virtual server image, for example, `Example Corp Virtual Server Image 1.0.0`.
-Make sure that the name meets the following requirements:
+1. Enter the display name of your virtual server image, for example, `Example Virtual Server Image 1.0.0`.
+Make sure that the name you enter meets the following requirements:

    * Use 60 characters or less.
-   * Do not include "{{site.data.keyword.cloud_notm}}".
+   * Don't include "{{site.data.keyword.cloud_notm}}".
-   * Do not include the name of your company, former product names, or details like deployment targets and pricing.
-You can include this information in your readme file.
+   * Don't include the name of your company, former product names, or pricing details.

-1. Select the product type.
-For the purposes of this tutorial, select **Deployable software**.

-    The product type that you select is used for tax assessment purposes.
-    {: important}

-1. Click **Add**.
+1. Optionally, enter the programmatic name of your product, and click **Next**.
+1. Review your product details and click **Create**.

 ## Define your catalog entry and product page
 {: #vsivpc-catalog}